bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 decides this on its own so there's not much I can do to decrease it.
 The surface integral beam has no such limitation.

-An important note: in the right hand column Figure 2 I added the contribution from the horn by running HFSS with horn and no dish and adding the horn and FFT^2(J) beams as (sqrt(A) + sqrt(B))^2.
+An important note: in the right hand column Figure 2 I added the contribution from direct horn/sky coupling by running HFSS with horn and no dish and adding the horn and FFT^2(J) beams as (sqrt(A) + sqrt(B))^2.
 The beams plotted are the "Ludwig third definition" co-polar beam, which I compute from the x, y, and z polarized beams.
 Basically, I have complex Jx, Jy